SaboneteAssado/PDA-in-OCaml-Flat-OFLAT/README.md

 # PDA-in-OCaml-Flat-OFLAT
-A pushdown Automaton implementation for OCaml-Flat and OFLAT
+A pushdown automaton implementation for OCaml-Flat and OFLAT